avestic/avesta/README.md

 ## The result:
 Through its carefully made tradeoffs and its design axioms that were taken to be non-negotiable from day one, Avesta manages to achieve numerous highly desired properties in back-end systems:
 - Native, out-of-the-box **horizontal scalability** (with elegant distributed coordination, workqueue support, etc.) <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
-- Auto-failover/rebalancing when a node is shut down
+- Auto-failover/**rebalancing** when nodes are shut down or spun up
 - Automatic **load-balancing** <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
 - Full **location transparency** (for messages, but also for request-replies) <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
 - End-to-end **type-safety** (across service boundaries, with versioning) <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>